 - What Features to Look for in a Kick Drum Pillow

 Bass Drum Pillows Reviews

 The KICKPRO Kick Drum Pillow is an innovative new drumming product that’s placed inside your bass drum to enhance the tone of your kick.

-This pillow has a perfect weight and is perfect for live use as well as use in the recording studio.
+This pillow has a perfect weight and is perfect for live use as well as for use in the recording studio.

 It feels premium quality, and it has a hefty weight that adds serious punch and depth to your kick.

-The product’s weight, alongside the rubber non-skid underside fabric, keeps the pillow firmly put inside the drum without needing any adhesive to secure it in place.
+The product’s weight, alongside the rubber non-skid underside fabric, keeps the pillow firmly put inside the drum shell without needing any adhesive to secure it in place.

 One of the best things about this bass drum pillow is that you have total control over your desired sound.
 You can position the pillow to have as little or as much contact with the bass drum head as you like, and this alters the amount of dampening.